1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Mir Sher Muhammad, called the “Lion of Sindh,” led the resistance at Dabo.

-61. Mir Sher Muhammad was popularly known as:
+61. Mir Sher Muhammad was popularly known as__________.

 A) The Lion of Sindh